 As the Suguta River is passing through the Gap (a place, where the flat Suguta valley is flanked by two volcanoes), the river is supplemented by numerous hot springs flowing from both sides of the valley.
 One of these springs – Logipi Geyser – up to the recent times was an active geyser.

 If you see this after your page is loaded completely, leafletJS files are missing.

-Logipi Geyser was located near the base of Samburu escarpment.
-Travellers in the 1930s reported that the geyser was erupting at regular intervals, discharging large volumes of water.
-The height of geyser reached 1.2 m.
-The water was rich with minerals and there was formed a sinter basin in the front of geyser.
+Logipi Geyser was located near the base of the Samburu escarpment.
+Travelers in the 1930s reported that the geyser was erupting at regular intervals, discharging large volumes of water.
+The height of the geyser reached 1.2 m.
+The water was rich with minerals and there was formed a sinter basin in the front of the geyser.

-Later the power of geyser decreased, it turned into perpetual spouter.
+Later the power of the geyser decreased, it turned into a perpetual spouter.
 An expedition in 1990 found here just boiling springs.

 - T. Scott Bryan, The Geysers of Yellowstone, fourth edition.
 2008.
 Boulder.

 The aim was simple: to assimilate basic geological facts for each African country, in order to give the regional geologist a digestible starting point for future research.
-The book, which is printed in full colour on high quality, glossy paper, is in A4 format and organized into four chapters. … the book is very attractive to a wider audience and shouldn’t miss the office table community.
+The book, which is printed in full color on high-quality, glossy paper, is in A4 format and organized into four chapters. … the book is very attractive to a wider audience and shouldn’t miss the office table community.
 The Geological Atlas of Africa is a worthwhile addition to the regional literature on African geology.